GiannisNikolopoulos05/vrp-vnd-solver/README.md

 - improves it using **Variable Neighborhood Descent (VND)** with local search moves
 - outputs routes in the required solution format for external validation

+## Note
+Course/competition instances and the provided solution checker are **not included** in this repository.

 ## Problem (high level)
 - A set of customer nodes (warehouse locations) must be served by a fixed number of vehicles.
 - Each node belongs to a **family (SKU group)**.